We offer dedicated carer support for parents of children affected by a range of conditions.

 Being a parent or guardian means a lifelong commitment of providing emotional support to your children.
 For some it goes much further.
-Here, at Helping Hands, we offer carer support for the parents of children affected by a range of conditions.
+At Helping Hands, we offer home care services for the parents of those affected by a range of conditions.

-- You might be assisting your child as they approach the transition into adulthood and look to live independently.
+You might be helping your child as they transition into adulthood and look to live independently

 Carol McFayden is Gordon’s mum.
 She has been his main carer all his life but when her own health started to unexpectedly deteriorate, she contacted Helping Hands.

 In February 2006, Carol had to undergo emergency treatment for a lymphoma, so a carer had to arrive just 24 hours before her hospital admission.
 For the next eight weeks, Carol stayed in touch with Gordon via telephone for support.
 Since then, Helping Hands have supported Gordon to live at home with his mum.

 Live-in care provides the platform for busy weeks in the McFayden home.
 A typical week involves going to college where Gordon studies IT, photography, English and drama.
 He also visits the gym, enjoys shopping trips and visits to the local disco where he’s a DJ.

 “If it weren’t for Helping Hands, it would be very hard.
 The live-in support has stopped our relationship from becoming fraught.
 I used to panic when I had to go into hospital, now the support worker is always there for Gordon.
 It brings real peace of mind.”